michaelrauh/michaelrauh.github.io/_posts/2019-4-21-a-few-patterns-for-callbacks.md

     }
 }
 ```
-The next demerit of this code is the fact that `bind` must be called before the callbacker occurs, or else an exception will occur.
+The next demerit of this code is the fact that `bind` must be called before the callback occurs, or else an exception will occur.
 This can be fixed by binding inside the constructor, but using dagger for this introduces a circular dependency.
 The fix here is to not use dagger for that particular field, but to use it for any other fields.
 I think you see where I am going.
 I am going to have to say the F-word.

 ```
 class Callbacker {